ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step05.md

 1. Drag and drop the `images.zip` from `Downloads` into `src/assets`
 1. Double click the `images.zip` file in `src/assets`, which creates an `images` folder
 1. Remove the `images.zip` file
+1. Find the favicon.png file and move it into `src/assets/icon`

 ## Mock Up the Component Usage